jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 ## Content protection policy

-This appears to offer control for the scanning of harmful applications on a device, perhaps allowing admins to explicitly prevent line of business APKs from being flagged up on end user devices as potentially harmful, unrecognised, or any other state that'd trigger a complaint to the admin helpdesk.
-It has been a point of contention for the dedicated ecosystem for some years, particularly as Play Protect has become more active and aggressive over the last few Android versions.
+~~This appears to offer control for the scanning of harmful applications on a device, perhaps allowing admins to explicitly prevent line of business APKs from being flagged up on end user devices as potentially harmful, unrecognised, or any other state that'd trigger a complaint to the admin helpdesk.
+It has been a point of contention for the dedicated ecosystem for some years, particularly as Play Protect has become more active and aggressive over the last few Android versions.~~

+Unfortunately CPP appears related to a newer Phishing Protection service introduced with Google Play Protect, and will not give admins the ability to disable on-device scanning overall.
+This is covered [in a recent security blog](https://security.googleblog.com/2024/02/piloting-new-ways-to-protect-Android-users-from%20financial-fraud.html) from February.

 I'm not sure it's something I'm personally going to be advocating for with customers for the most part unless it's actively causing issues, but it's _amazing_ to see Google catering to the dedicated space for a change after so much increased focus on features that promote privacy at the cost of control for dedicated estates.